swedan333/hassio-futurehome2mqtt/README.md

 ### 2. Install add-on

 1. Add this repo as an add-on repository
+   - Settings -> Add-ons -> Add-on store -> 3 dots in top right -> repositories -> paste link to this repository -> add
 2. Install the addon 'Futurehome FIMP to MQTT'
+   - Select `Futurehome FIMP integration` in the Add-on store -> install
 3. Configure the addon with the same parameters as before
 4. Start it.
 Supported devices should appear in the Home Assistant UI